-You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, as well as Norway and Iceland, if the following requirements are met:
+You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, Norway or Iceland, if the following requirements are met:

 - You are accompanying the animal yourself.
 In some cases, you may authorise a friend or family member to travel with the animal.

 - The animal must be identified with a microchip.
-However, animals marked with an easy-to-read tattoo before 3 July 2011 may receive an animal passport.
+However, animals marked with an easy-to-read tattoo before 3 July 2011 may be issued with a pet passport.

 - The animal must have an EU pet passport issued by an authorised veterinarian.